kubevirt/community/docs/demomaterials/README.md

 This repository and its contents, aim to provide instructions and materials to be able to host a demo on KubeVirt technology.

-It contains links to different materials already available on the website or videos in the KubeVirt channel that could help set up a demonstration environment
+It contains links to different materials already available on the website or videos in the KubeVirt channel that could help set up a demonstration environment.

-**Note**: Videos from YouTube can be downloaded 'locally' for offline usage via `youtube-dl` or similar tools so that's also an option for booth display.
+**Note**: Videos from YouTube can be downloaded 'locally' for offline usage via `youtube-dl` or similar tools so, that's also an option for booth display.

 ## Demo

-In this section you'll find link to resources to prepare your demonstration about KubeVirt technology
+In this section you'll find links to resources to prepare your demonstration about KubeVirt technology.

 ### Demo Script